Andy Spencer MBACP registered

 How I work

 Whatever challenge life throws at us, I believe we all have the potential to deal with it successfully, move on and lead a happy life.
 I consider the most important foundation to successful counselling is the relationship between the counsellor and client.
 Being in a trustful, open and supportive relationship allows the client to really get to understand themselves, explore all of their unique and individual strengths and how they can best deal with and work through the concern at hand.
 This is all done at the client's pace and is never rushed.
 I focus on what is happening with the client in the present.
 Sometimes it is important to talk about the past but only how it is affecting the client’s experience.
+I can offer both short term and long term counselling.

 Some of the areas for which I offer counselling include: